g2yoanivanov/volleyball-webapp/README.md

 # volleyball-webapp
-Web application for information about voleyball tournaments, matches, halls, referees, teams and players with option to buy tickets for the matches
+Web application for information about volleyball tournaments, matches, halls, referees, teams and players with option to buy tickets for the matches

 ## Installation
 1. Go to the official [Python website](https://www.python.org/)